AdaptableTools/connectifi-fdc3-demo/README.md

 These leverage [AdapTable Action Columns](https://docs.adaptabletools.com/guide/handbook-action-column).

-There are 2 ways to define FDC3 actins Buttons:
+There are 2 ways to define FDC3 Action Buttons:

 **1. Provide a Button definition**

 When a Button definition is provided, AdapTable will render that button in the default FDC3 Action Column.

-These default FDC3 Action column has default configuration properties which can be overriden using the actionColumnDefaultConfiguration property, as we do in this app to make the column narrower:
+The default FDC3 Action column has default configuration properties which can be overriden using the `actionColumnDefaultConfiguration` property, as we do in this app to make the column narrower:

 ```
 // Narrow width of Default Action Column